 This post may contain affiliate links and ads.
 Read our disclosure policy here.

 So, you’re taking the family to the Outer Banks for vacation!
 You made a fantastic choice when it comes to a fun, relaxing, gorgeous destination.
 We spend a week in the Outer Banks of North Carolina most summers and as much as I love theme parks, cruises, resorts, etc, there are very very few trips I would choose over a few days to relax in OBX.
+Some years we rent a beach house, while other years we camp at the beach.

 A vacation on the Outer Banks can be as relaxing or as “on-the-go-touristy” as you want to make it.
 We typically do a mix of those two modes.
 We love lazy days at the beach but also try to spend a day or 2 during our week exploring the barrier island(s).